 I swear I could hear him smiling.
 Then he laughed.

+But you have to pause and appreciate such an act of bravery.
+Really.
+Imagine the potential offense of taking advantage of my blindness for a joke.
+So many people treat me like a child, or a fragile soul.
+Yet Alan had already figured me out.
+At least well enough to know I wouldn’t get upset when handed a ball of rhino poo.
+In addition to interpreting nature, a good safari guide must also interpret the other people in the Land Cruiser.
 Our destination that day, the blind, was nothing like the structure I’d imagined.
 In my mind’s eye, we would crowd behind a lean-to, perhaps a wall of branches and logs among the trees, from which we’d spy on animals.
 Instead, we entered an entire room of comforts dug into the earth next to the water, its conical roof perfectly resembling a massive termite mound.
 A few steps down and through a door, we were shown into a lounge, complete with couches and a restroom and snacks, where we could wait for wildlife to arrive.
 Dharmesh and Robert opened the windows, two long slats that squinted from ground level, with no screens, no barricade from whatever might visit the watering hole just feet from us.

 The potential dangers of this were real.
 Dharmesh told us they once found a six-foot black mamba snake stretched out behind the couch cushions.